richquick/semantic-bootstrap/CONTRIBUTING.md

-# Contributing to bootstrap-sass
+# Contributing to semantic-bootstrap

 ## Asset Changes

-Any changes to `bootstrap-sass` assets (scss, javascripts, fonts) should be checked against the `convert` rake task.
+Any changes to `semantic-bootstrap` assets (scss, javascripts, fonts) should be checked against the `convert` rake task.
-For usage instructions, see the [README](https://github.com/thomas-mcdonald/bootstrap-sass/blob/3/README.md).
+For usage instructions, see the [README](https://github.com/thomas-mcdonald/semantic-bootstrap/blob/3/README.md).

 If something is broken in the converter, it's preferable to update the converter along with the asset itself.